deepakcpakhale06/k8s-cluster-setup/setup-using-kubeadm.md

 - Number of available IPs in subnet/s depending on the size of target cluster
 - Security Groups with necessary open ports mentioned here https://kubernetes.io/docs/reference/ports-and-protocols/.
-You may create separate security groups for master node and worker node
+You may create separate security groups for master node and worker node.
+  Also make sure TCP port 179 is opened for both worker and master nodes for calico BGP connectivity to work. calico-nodes will fail the readiness probe without it.

 ### Step 1 (Boostrapping of the nodes)